Impact of Dynamical Charm Quark and Mixed Action Effect on Light Hadron Masses and Decay Constants: Results

 \section{Results}

 In this work, computations on the HISQ ensembles are performed using 50 configurations per ensemble, with 8 Coulomb wall source propagators generated on each configuration.
+For the illustration of the lattice spacing dependence of kinds of hadrons, we tune the valence strange quark mass to its physical value using \(m_{\eta_s}^{\mathrm{phys}} = 689.89(49)\,\text{MeV}\) from Ref.~\cite{Borsanyi:2020mff}.
+In Ref.~\cite{CLQCD:2023sdb}, the unitary clover fermion setup was used, and the physical strange quark mass was determined from the QED-subtracted kaon mass, yielding \(m_{\eta_s} = 687.4(2.2)\) MeV in the continuum limit.
+This value is consistent with that of Ref.~\cite{Borsanyi:2020mff} within uncertainties, indicating that the determination of the strange quark mass is independent of the specific fermion action employed.
+An alternative condition for determining the physical strange quark mass is

+based on the QED subtracted light meson masses~\cite{Giusti:2017dmp}.
+Such a condition should also yield a consistent determination.

+As further justification, we also tune the valence strange quark mass using the physical \(\phi\) meson mass \(m_{\phi}^{\mathrm{phys}} = 1019.46(2)\) MeV~\cite{ParticleDataGroup:2024cfk} and then perform a joint fit for $m_{\eta_s}$ using the ansatz defined in Eq.~(\ref{eq:joint_fit_mh}).
+As illustrated in Fig.~\ref{fig:eta_s}, after applying quark mass corrections to the physical point for both the light and strange quarks based on the joint fit, the continuum-extrapolated value of \(m_{\eta_s}\) is \(691(14)\) MeV.
+This result is consistent with the values found in the literature~\cite{Borsanyi:2020mff,CLQCD:2023sdb}, albeit with a significantly larger uncertainty due to the relatively larger uncertainty in \(m_{\phi}\).

-Using a valence strange-quark mass tuned to the physical value via \(m_{\eta_s}^{\mathrm{phys}} = 689.89(49)\,\text{MeV}\)~\cite{Borsanyi:2020mff}, we compute the masses \(m_\phi\) and \(m_\Omega\) on \(N_f=2+1+1\) ensembles at four lattice spacings and various light-quark masses.
-The results, shown as green circles (labeled CL@HI) in Fig.~\ref{fig:strange}, are compared with analogous results from \(N_f=2+1\) ensembles using a unitary clover action~\cite{Hu:2024mas} (red points, labeled CL@CL).
-Despite the relatively larger uncertainties in the CL@HI results, the discretization errors for both \(m_\phi\) and \(m_\Omega\) are significantly smaller than those in the CL@CL case.
+Then we compute the masses \(m_\phi\) and \(m_\Omega\) on \(N_f=2+1+1\) ensembles at four lattice spacings and various light-quark masses.
+The results, shown as green circles (labeled CL@HI) in Fig.~\ref{fig:strange}, are compared with analogous results from \(N_f=2+1\) ensembles using the unitary clover action~\cite{Hu:2024mas} (red points, labeled CL@CL).
+Despite the relatively larger uncertainties in the CL@HI results, the discretization errors for $m_{\phi}$ and \(m_\Omega\) are significantly smaller than those in the CL@CL case.
+It is observed that the PDG value of \( m_\Omega \) lies above most \( N_f = 2+1+1 \) data points, as well as our extrapolated results, despite the large statistical uncertainties.
+A possible explanation is that the quark mass dependence extracted from the global fit is primarily constrained by data from ensembles with the largest lattice spacings.
+This leads to \( m_\Omega \) values that, after applying quark mass corrections to the physical point, are generally lower.
+The quark mass dependence on finer lattice spacings may differ, a possibility that warrants further investigation in future work.

 To isolate the effect of a dynamical charm sea, we performed similar calculations on three \(N_f=2+1\) HISQ ensembles (x/y/z24P31) at a comparable pion mass and lattice spacing (\(a \sim 0.11\ \text{fm}\)) but with different gauge actions.
 All three results agree well with each other and with those from the \(N_f=2+1+1\) ensembles.
 This indicates that the additional discretization error introduced by the valence-sea fermion mismatch can partially cancel the error inherent to the valence fermion action itself, leading to a reduced total discretization error—an effect that appears insensitive to the choice of gauge action or the inclusion of a charm sea.